top of page

 Pssst—check out our pet sitter business card templates that you can customize to your business!

-6. Claim your online listings.
+6. Claim your Google Business Listing

 When pets get adopted from shelters and rescues, a lot of times new pet owners are given resources on new pet ownership.
 Can you connect with a shelter or rescue in your community and ask to place your new client offers for newly adopted pets in their binder?
 This is a great way to help rescues and shelters, too!